 Palliative care education

-We have completed the first two of this year’s series of four palliative care lunchtime education sessions and they have both evaluated extremely well.
-The sessions for health care professionals working in primary care the community focus on a presentation (From Red Flag to Toe Tag!
+We have completed all of this year’s series of four palliative care lunchtime education sessions and they have all evaluated extremely well.
+The sessions for health care professionals working in primary care and the community focused on a presentation (From Red Flag to Toe Tag!
 ‘My living is important, so is my dying’) and three workshops entitled ‘What really matters to you at the moment?
 Does anyone know?’
-(Anticipatory care plans), Pain, other symptoms and all your difficult problems resolved and ‘Believe it or not spiritual care matters’.The quality of the education so far was rated as excellent or good.
+(Anticipatory care plans), Pain, other symptoms and all your difficult problems resolved and ‘Believe it or not spiritual care matters’.The quality of the education was rated as mostly excellent.

 On-line palliative care training